saegl5/check_student_loans_ios/README.md

 git clone https://gitlab.com/check-student-loans/ios.git
 </pre>

-(Recommended) Verify the project's authenticity: Look in GitLab for "Verified" next to the commit SHA (e.g., Verified e733a45d).
+(Recommended) Verify the project's authenticity: Look upward for "Verified" next to the commit SHA (e.g., Verified e733a45d).

 (Recommended) Open the Terminal, and verify the project's integrity:
 <pre>